LOADING ...

 choosing forms of worship from poetic tales.
 And it length

-that all deities in the human breast.
+that all reside in the human breast.

 Videos